PyBites-Open-Source/eatlocal/README.md

 #### Linux

-Unfortunately, I did not find some fancy package manager for Linux, but I was able to install chrome and chromedriver manually for Linux Mint.

 Navigate to the download page for [google chrome](https://www.google.com/chrome/) and download the appropriate version for your system.
 Then, open up a terminal and navigate to where you downloaded the file.
 For me it was `~/Downloads`.
 I ran the following commands to install and check which version I have.